International Day of Breast Cancer

 - Exercise most days of the week

-- Eat healthy, and more natural possible, try to avoid chemicals and sugary foods, eating in the most natural way will help you to prevent Breast cancer.
+- Eat healthily, and more natural possible, try to avoid chemicals and sugary foods, eating in the most natural way will help you to prevent Breast cancer.

 If your doctor has assessed your family history and other factors and determined that you may have an increased risk of breast cancer, options to reduce your risk include: